carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

 	await C.player.say("I wanted to open the window but I can't find the handle")
 ```

-These last two lines make sure the character finally looks towards the window and say its line.
+These last two lines make sure the character finally looks towards the window and says its line.

 !!! info "Help!
 I'm not a developer!"
     As the `for` keyword, `await` is provided by Godot out of the box.
 Without going too deep in technical details, what it does is making sure that while the subsequent function is executed, no other things will happen.
 In our example, if we omitted the `await` keyword in every line, the character would have started walking to the window, while flipping frantically left and right and talking at the same time (but finishing printing the line in a strange way).